jjh4450/TelegramContract2vCard/README.md

 #result is like this
 # {name: {phone: phone_number, date: date}, ...}

-# make dict that is made by html or json to vcard
+# make dict that is made by html or json to vcf
 contract = html2dict('contacts.html')
-dict2vcard(contract)
+dict2vcf(contract)
 #or
-dict2vcard(contract, 'custom_name', 'your/path/to/save/vcard')
+dict2vcf(contract, 'custom_name', 'your/path/to/save/vcf')
 ```
 4. You will get contacts.vcf
 5. Import contacts.vcf to your phone